What is Project Management?

 With a project management strategy in place, the quality of deliverables is re-evaluated every step of the way.
 This can help pinpoint when and how deviations were stretched too far and how further steps can be taken on time to ensure that the expected quality is guaranteed.

 It retains and applies valuable knowledge

-Even with plenty of skill and experience, the life of a project manager isn’t easy.
-It makes a huge difference having tools to help them do the best job possible, in the most efficient way.
 Gaining easy access to valuable data derived from them, also helps them make informed decisions.
-For small companies without a project manager (yet), having project management tools already provides a lot of the guidance they need.
-Especially now working from home is more common, the use of a unifying platform for all team members to work with has become fundamental.
+For small companies without a project manager (yet), having a project management tool already provides a lot of the guidance they need.

 Every project is unique, so there is no one-size-fits-all methodology that can be applied.
 With so many different methodologies to choose from, it can be hard to determine which one would be most suitable.
 Let’s go over some of the most popular methodologies.